NicoleJaneway/ea-software-engineers/README.md

 ##### Multiple Cause Areas

 - [Advice for getting started in Open Source](https://gist.github.com/NicoleJaneway/45069ea3ec808c5507d0e69282976457)
 - [The Nonlinear Library](https://github.com/Nonlinear-EA/The-Nonlinear-Library) - automatically turns posts from the EA Forum, Alignment Forum, and LessWrong into a podcast you can listen to.
-[Read more here](https://forum.effectivealtruism.org/posts/JTZTBienqWEAjGDRv/listen-to-more-ea-content-with-the-nonlinear-library).
+[Read more](https://forum.effectivealtruism.org/posts/JTZTBienqWEAjGDRv/listen-to-more-ea-content-with-the-nonlinear-library).

 ## Contribute